MJ Melendez Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 17th-ranked team ERA across all MLB pitching staffs (4.37).
+- The Red Sox have the 17th-ranked team ERA across all league pitching staffs (4.35).

-- The right-hander last pitched on Wednesday against the Seattle Mariners, when he went six innings, allowing four earned runs while giving up eight hits.
+- His most recent time out was on Wednesday against the Seattle Mariners, when the right-hander threw five scoreless innings while giving up four hits.

-- The 24-year-old has an ERA of 3.79, with 7.9 strikeouts per nine innings, in 18 games this season.
-Opponents have a .249 batting average against him.
+- In 21 games this season, the 27-year-old has put up an ERA of 3.51, with 8.9 strikeouts per nine innings.
+Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.